 Just like every other topic I write and speak about regarding fertility, your hormone balance plays a role.
 Your lady hormones, male hormones and the amount of environmental hormone exposure are all intertwined with each other to do the delicate dance that leads to baby making.
-Since there can be a number of hormonal imbalances going on, the first step here is to check out your symptoms (like here with my fertility quiz), and possibly follow up with some blood tests.
+Since there can be a number of hormonal imbalances going on, you’ll want to assess for subtle hormone symptoms, and possibly follow up with some blood tests.
 There is no one-size-fits-all “hormone” diet, so you’ll want to make sure you are following the protocol that's right for you.

 Step two is to severely limit your exposure to endocrine disrupting chemicals.
 BPA is the main player here and has been associated with poor egg health in many studies.
 So avoiding any food or drink that comes in plastic or cans is very important.
 If your plastic water bottle or canned green beans are “BPA Free!” you still want to avoid that, as we are now finding out that the replacement for BPA is just as bad or worse.
 So stick to glass and stainless steel containers.